AlexanderNZ/misc-projects/README.md

 ```

 If you are not using the build-blocks, but still wish for additional files (e.g scripts or stylesheets) to be included in the final `dist` directory, you will need to either copy these files as part of the gulpfile.js build process (see the `copy` task for how to automate this) or manually copy the files.

-### I'm finding the installation/tooling here overwhelming.
-What should I do?

-Don't worry!
-We've got your covered.
-Polymer Starter Kit tries to offer everything you need to build and optimize your apps for production, which is why we include the tooling we do.
-We realise however that our tooling setup may not be for everyone.

-If you find that you just want the simplest setup possible, we recommend using Polymer Starter Kit light, which is available from the [Releases](https://github.com/PolymerElements/polymer-starter-kit/releases) page.
-This takes next to no time to setup.

-## Licensing

-Like other Google projects, Polymer Starter Kit includes Google license headers at the top of several of our source files.
-Google's open-source licensing requires that this header be kept in place (sorry!), however we acknowledge that you may need to add your own licensing to files you modify.
-This can be done by appending your own extensions to these headers.

-## Contributing

-Polymer Starter Kit is a new project and is an ongoing effort by the Web Component community.
-We welcome your bug reports, PRs for improvements, docs and anything you think would improve the experience for other Polymer developers.